 When is Winter Love Island on ITV2?
 Cast, location and your questions answered

-Love Island 2020 is back and we have everything you need to know about the series, including the latest cast members, new boys, new villa and all about the hosts
+Love Island 2020 is back and we have everything you need to know about the series, including the latest cast members, new girls, new villa and all about the hosts

 Winter Love Island is well underway and with it being the first of two Love Island series in 2020, there’s plenty to keep fans thrilled.